skilanet/SearchJob/README.md

 hhAccessToken=
 ```

-and your token value.
-Without it your project won't work.
+And your token value.
+Without it, your project won't work.

 ### From apk
 System requirements: minSdk=26 (Android 8.0)